Profile of Kilbeggan

 Kilbeggan is a remarkable story of resurrection and resurgence.
 Until spring 2007, the distillery was out of production until Cooley Distillery took an interest in reviving the brand and decided to fire up the old stills.
-In 2010 the company bottled its first whiskey at the site – today, Kilbeggan is restoring its former reputation as one of Ireland’s premium blended whiskies.
+In 2010, the company bottled its first whiskey at the site – today, Kilbeggan is restoring its former reputation as one of Ireland’s premium blended whiskies.

-We should thank the larger-than-life figure of John Teeling, who made his money in gold and diamond mining for its resurrection.
+We should thank the larger-than-life figure of John Teeling, who made his money in gold and diamond mining, for its resurrection.
 Teeling created Cooley in 1987, converting a former potato distillery into a top-flight whiskey producer.
-The company’s importance to the Irish whiskey story cannot be over-estimated – not least its revival of a much-loved brand in Kilbeggan.
+The company’s importance to the Irish whiskey story cannot be overestimated – not least its revival of a much-loved brand in Kilbeggan.

 But what is the quintessential quality inherent to Kilbeggan?
 The flagship brand is a blended whiskey that conveys a real pedigree and craftsmanship – ideal for drinking neat or as part of a cocktail.
 Double-distilled, this whiskey puts up quite a showing.
-Cereal notes and fresh barley on the nose complement plenty of fruit, vanilla, and spice.
+Cereal notes and fresh barley on the nose complement fruit, vanilla, and spice.

 Whiskeys produced